alankrantas/micropython-TEA5767/README.md

 radio = TEA5767.Radio(freq=99.7)
 ```

 The module would immediately tune on the frequency.
+If you did not specify a frequency, the TEA5767 would not do anything.

 There are also some other options: